califano-lab/GPU-ARACNE/README.md

 Another note: interaction with itself is not taken care of, aka. the degenerated triangle is left without special consideration to reduce thread divergence.

-So far, the whole process from null model construction and data processing inequality takes around 3 minutes (including around 600 MB disk IO) with sample size of 200, gene number of 20000.
-Note that the Java multithread version running on 32 core computing cluster takes around 9 min (including disk IO).

 ## Bootstrapping

-random sample the same number of columns from the original data, ship it to device
+Random sample the same number of columns from the original data, ship it to device.

-2 additional matrix on device, one for the sum of all MIs for each bootstrap, and the other for counts of occurence this edge among all bootstraps
+2 additional matrix initialized on device, one for the sum of all MIs for each bootstrap, and the other for counts of occurence this edge among all bootstraps.

-overall edges and occurence were calculated on device
+Overall edges and occurence were calculated on device: using parallel reduce with thrust library.

-the 2 bootstrap matrix along with the total edges and occurence are shipped back to host
+The 2 bootstrap matrix along with the total edges and occurence are shipped back to host

-poisson model is generated with mean edge calculated from total occurence / total edge, and for each edge, the p-value was calculated based on the occurence of this edge
+Poisson model is generated with mean edge calculated from total occurence / total edge, and for each edge, the p-value was calculated based on the occurence of this edge

-for each edge, if possion pvalue is less then 0.05(bonferroni corrected), then tf, gene, meanMI, and poisson pvalue were be write out.
+For each edge, if possion pvalue is less then 0.05(bonferroni corrected), then tf, gene, meanMI, and poisson pvalue were be write out.

 Output: 4 column text file

+## Current performance

+For 255 samples, 20531 genes, and 1813 transcription factors.
+The time taken (including IO) is 1 min 44 sec.

+For 127 samples, 20531 genes, and 1813 transcription factors.
+The time taken is 56 sec.

+Comparing to the multithreadded Java version running on CPU which takes around 9 minutes to execute 200 samples.